kang-cao-corgi/coj/notes.md

 - [Ps35:5-6](https://www.blueletterbible.org/niv/psa/35/5/s_513005)
 - TODO: Peter's vision of unclean animals

+    God sees you 24/7, so are angels

-The life of saints = angels ministering(侍候) them<br>
+#### The life of saints = angels ministering(侍候) them<br>
-curse: there is not fellowship/connection between you and God <br>
+curse: there is no fellowship/connection between you and God <br>
-learn and pray for the knowledge/wisdom/power of the word
+learn and pray for the knowledge/wisdom/power of the word, pray for the preacher <br>

 #### 3.2 Jesus and angels
 - His birth